Ernst90/Big-Data-Analytics/README.md

 # Stochastic-Optimization-in-R

-Project: Stochastic gradient descent in R: Implementation of stochastic algorithms with hyper-parameter tuning and efficiency analysis based on small and large datasets.
+Project: Implementation of stochastic algorithms with hyper-parameter tuning and efficiency analysis based on small and large datasets.

 Algorithms implemented
 - Stochastic Gradient Descent (SGD)